 Trivia nights are handy little ways to bring engagement and fun to any gathering or party.
 Whether it’s bar owners mounting pub quizzes for existing and new customers on slower nights, families preparing for a get-together, or a manager looking for a good icebreaker, trivia seems to be one of the most popular ways to bring life to an affair.

-A trivia night is an event centered on games filled with a series of questions that deals with fun facts or trivia.
-These questions bring a challenge entertainment, and a way to keep teams, friends, or groups lively.
-It has been a common experience by different teams to not just enjoy the games because of the themes but also because it stirs their curiosity about a specific topic or field.
+A trivia night is an event centered on games with questions that deal with fun facts or trivia.
+These questions bring a challenge, entertainment, and a way to keep teams, friends, or groups lively.
+It has been a common experience for different teams to enjoy the games because of the themes and because it stirs their curiosity about a specific topic or field.

 Hosting trivia events is not rocket science.
 Your team, friends or family may even make you as their go-to person to host the next trivia theme nights after successfully facilitating the first one.
 Here are ten simple steps to host a fun-filled and memorable trivia night.

 A theme can be anything under the sun.
 Your trivia theme is world history, countries, science, culture, people, food, brands, etc. The list is endless.
 Choosing a specific trivia theme makes it easier to look for trivias and for the participants to ride on with the game.